IMG’s Investor Relations team, led by industry expert Karlin Conklin, answers our top investor FAQs.

 - benefit from connections within a group of successful real estate investors

-We’re honored that 87% of our investors continue to reinvest their equity with us.
+We’re honored that over 80% of our investors choose to reinvest their equity with us.

 As an asset manager, IMG: